nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 ### Tests

-To be onboarded to the FIT, a tool must meet 4 out of 7 tests checklist items.
+To be onboarded to the FIT, a tool must meet 4 out of 6 criteria described below.

-#### Integrated Tests
+#### 1. Integrated Tests

-Integrated tests are tests that the software system works together as a whole - for example, an integrated test could be completed in a "Getting Started" example.
+Integrated tests show that the software system works together as a whole - for example, an integrated test could be completed in a "Getting Started" example.
 Ideally, these tests are completed within a testing framework, but sometimes that is not possible.
-In this case, sharing documentation demonstrating that a manual integration test has been completed is acceptable.
+In these cases, sharing documentation demonstrating that a manual integration test has been completed is acceptable.

-#### Unit Testing Framework
+#### 2. Unit Testing Framework

-A unit testing framework provides a scaffolding for writing and running tests of your software easily.
+A unit testing framework provides a scaffolding for easily writing and running tests of your software.

 For R package developers, this is likely done using the [testthat](https://testthat.r-lib.org/) R package.
 A great resource to learn how to set up and use testthat is available in the [Testing Basics Chapter of the R packages book](https://r-pkgs.org/testing-basics.html).

 For applications, consider GUI testing toolkits like shinytest2 for Shiny apps or Selenium for web applications.

-#### Test Coverage
+#### 3. Test Coverage

 Once a unit testing framework is established, it is possible to calculate test coverage to understand how much of your codebase is being tested.

 For R package developers, the [covr](https://covr.r-lib.org/) package provides this functionality.
 For Python, [Coverage.py](https://coverage.readthedocs.io/en/7.10.2/) and [pytest-cov](https://pypi.org/project/pytest-cov/) are popular tools.
 For C++, [gcovr](https://gcovr.com/en/stable/) could be used.

-#### Automated Testing on a continuous integrated service
+#### 4. Automated Testing on a continuous integrated service

 Continuous integration services, such as [GitHub Actions](https://github.com/features/actions) and [Jenkins](https://www.jenkins.io/), automate checks and tests.
 Running these checks and tests frequently, either on a schedule or when code changes are made, helps to quickly identify and resolve code issues.
 GitHub Actions is often the simplest to configure if your codebase is already hosted on GitHub.